avinashkranjan/Amazing-Python-Scripts/Simple Python IDE using Tkinter/README.md

 # Setup instructions
-There are two ways to run it on your pc or mac:
+There are two ways to run it on your Linux,MAC or Windows

--Run the executable(.exe) file.
+- Run the executable(.exe) file.
--Run the program in your IDE or terminal/command line.
+- Run the program in your IDE or terminal/command line.

 ### Requirements:
 1. python3